How it works

 You've come to the right place if you want to get the inside scoop on how the Paravalve achieves a level of performance that no other straw lid can match.
 The secret is in our patented dual ball valve technology.

 Take a look at the diagram above, and notice that there are three spout positions: Closed, Vent, and Open.
 For each position, the diagram shows two cross-sectional drawings: the left one in the center of the air path, and the right one in the center of the water path.
 When you move the spout, both ball valves move together.
-The gold arrow represents air flow, and the blue arrow represents water flow.
+The orange arrow represents air flow, and the blue arrow represents water flow.

 Closed Position - Leak proof: Both ball valves are closed and sealed.
 Neither air or liquid can escape the bottle.
 Pressure differences between the inside and outside of the bottle can build up in this position due to heat, altitude changes or due to CO2 coming out of a carbonated beverage.
 In the case of carbonated beverages, you need the pressure build up so that your drink does not go flat.